SRGBmods/qmk-8051/readme.md

 >[!CAUTION]
 > This project is **experimental**.
-> You might brick your keyboard.
+> - You might brick your keyboard.
 I'm not responsible for any damage you would do using this software.
+> - The program is now pretty buggy.
+Sometimes it works fine for days.
+>   Sometimes it just hangs randomly, a Reset is needed for it to be working again.
-> I don't recommend flashing this QMK on your daily use keyboard.
+> So I don't recommend flashing this QMK on your daily use keyboard.

 ## I. What works and what not